For Prospective Students

 Thank you for your interest in the Studio Art program at Georgetown!

-Please note that the Department of Art and Art History’s Studio Art Program only accepts supplemental materials for review.
+Please note that the Department of Art and Art History’s Studio Art Program does not directly accept supplemental materials for review.

 All applications for admission to Georgetown University must be sent separately to the Undergraduate Admissions Office.